 Sometimes the distinction between Applied Linguistics and language teaching is framed as a theory-practice divide.
 In this perspective, Applied Linguistics provides the theoretical backdrop for the more practical activity that takes place in the language classroom.
 This is a somewhat problematic perspective for two reasons: Firstly, as I argued above, the knowledge base of language education only partially overlaps with that of Applied Linguistics.
 Moreover, such a perspective seems to blur the distinction between Theoretical and Applied Linguistics, because what distinguishes the latter must be its real-world, practical relevance.

-It almost seems as if many of the ‘strong’ perspectives arguing for a clear distinction between Applied Linguistics and language teaching stem from a perceived status difference between the work carried out at the cutting-edge of the Applied Linguistics, and the rather more mundane realities of the language classroom.
+It almost seems as if many of the ‘strong’ perspectives arguing for a clear distinction between Applied Linguistics and language teaching stem from a perceived status difference.
+Somehow the work carried out in Applied Linguistics is seen as more prestigious than the rather more mundane realities of the language classroom.
 The role of discourses and policies that have reduced teaching to the delivery of a predefined syllabus is probably an important consideration here, but that seems like the topic for a future post.

-In my view, the most serious problem with such ‘strong’ demarcations is that they are grounded on the rigid disciplinary compartmentalisation that goes against the grain of recent trends in linguistics, language teaching and higher education.
+In my view, the most serious problem with such ‘strong’ demarcations is that they are grounded on a rigid division of academic labour.
+However, I believe that such disciplinary compartmentalisation goes against the grain of recent trends in linguistics, language teaching, and higher education.
 Recent work in linguistics alerts us to the possibility that language communities are porous, that linguistic repertoires fuse multiple languages, and that social identities can be hybrid.
 In language education, we are moving away from conceptualisations of language learning as a monolingual psycholinguistic phenomenon and towards more complex perspectives on plurilingual competences and multilingual globalization.
 And in higher education we are increasingly capitalising on inter- and transdisciplinary perspectives in order to develop nuanced understandings of a post-certain world.